jakubvalenta/real-emoji/content/font.md

    install some emoji.
 2. Install the app BytaFont from a Cydia repository.
 3. Use the app BytaFont to replace the default emoji font.
-4. Please search the internet for more information.
+4. Please search the web for more information.

 ### Android